top of page

 Recent Lab News:

 • Rob elected as a 2023 Fellow of the American Association for the Advancement of Science (AAAS).
-This is a distinguished lifetime honor within of the scientific community.
-This is a testament to all of the amazing past and ongoing work done by Rob and students in the Anderson Lab.
+This is a distinguished lifetime honor within of the scientific community, a testament to all of the amazing work done by the Anderson Lab.

-• Rob Anderson is coauthored on a new paper in Ecography entitled "Top ten hazards to avoid when modeling species distributions: a
+• Rob Anderson is a coauthor on a new paper in Ecography entitled "Top ten hazards to avoid when modeling species distributions: a

 • The lab welcomes back collaborator Lazaro Guevera for a week of research on the effects of climate change and landscape connectivity on Mexican shrews!